 “It’s a braw bricht moonlit nicht the nicht”

 Translates to : It’s a good (or brilliant) bright moonlight night tonight.
-Harry Lauder sang it, but truth is, I’ve never heard anyone actually it.
+I’ve heard it sung by Harry Lauder, but outside of that, I’ve never heard anyone actually say it.

 And here are some words that describe being drunk ……